bellard/mquickjs/README.md

 ## Introduction

 MicroQuickJS (aka.
 MQuickJS) is a Javascript engine targetted at embedded systems.
-It compiles and runs Javascript programs with as low as 10 kB of RAM.
+It compiles and runs Javascript programs with as little as 10 kB of RAM.
 The whole engine requires about 100 kB of ROM (ARM Thumb-2 code) including the C library.
 The speed is comparable to QuickJS.